 Written By Kim Cheung, China, originally in Simplified Chinese

-Editor’s Note: The Novel Coronavirus (2019-nCoV), an infectious virus causing illnesses in the respiratory tract, broke out on 31 December 2019 in Wuhan City, China, and has since been carried by travelers to other countries.
-To date, the virus has led to 360 deaths, with more than 17,390 suspected cases across the globe.
+Editor’s Note: The Novel Coronavirus (2019-nCoV), or Covid-19, an infectious virus causing illnesses in the respiratory tract, broke out on 31 December 2019 in Wuhan City, China, and has since been carried by travelers to other countries.
+As of February 18, the virus has led to 360 deaths, with more than 17,390 suspected cases across the globe.

 Time has passed by very slowly the past few days.